 - In some cases, parental consanguinity may be relevant to enquire about; however, this needs to be done with great sensitivity, due to negative attitudes that families may have already faced here.

-- A thorough physical, developmental and mental state examination <link to health assessment> <link to paed developmental assessment>, with a focus on the person’s ability to function in day to day tasks and in general, such as work ability, will be important for completing the NDIS referral form, and will assist other health providers with their assessments.
+- A thorough physical, developmental and mental state examination (see Refugee health assessment) (See Children and Adolescents), with a focus on the person’s ability to function in day to day tasks and in general, such as work ability, will be important for completing the NDIS referral form, and will assist other health providers with their assessments.

 - Specialised assessments will be needed to promote early access to disability services.
 This may include referral to a dedicated adult or paediatric disability doctor or team, psychometric testing, an occupational therapist assessment and/or other needs depending on age and type of disability.
 The clinician may need to advocate with the disability team to ensure that assessment and access to required services is timely.